Hafiz-Anees/PYTHON/1-BASIC/3-Input Output/practice_questions.md

 ---

 ## 4. Simple Address Label
-`probelm statement`: Take name, city, and country from the user and print complete detail of a person.
+<p style="color:red">problem statement</p> : Take name, city, and country from the user and print complete detail of a person.

 Input:
 Ali